ayyray/UFOs/README.md

 I ran into this problem earlier and thought I had messed up my code.
 So, remember, case sensitivity when it comes to search criteria.

+#### Recomendations:
 If I was to go back and find a way to improve this site, I might have a couple of suggestions:

-•	After you search and if nothing comes back, I would include a message indicating, “there are no matches given your criteria, but here are similar sightings based off your criteria”.
+- After you search and if nothing comes back, I would include a message indicating, “there are no matches given your criteria, but here are similar sightings based off your criteria”.
-•	Include an option for comments when searching.
+- Include an option for comments when searching.
 Maybe someone would like to search something more particular, and a lot of the comments have personal excerpts that contain specific encounters.